 The mountain is the setting of a scene from a Japanese fairytale and novel titled “Kachi Kachi Yama”, hence the name of the ropeway.
 The story is about a rabbit who seeks revenge on a Tanuki (Japanese raccoon) by first setting him alight and then making his boat sink in a river.
-While not exactly a friendly story, the characters are cute and are positioned on top of the cable cars and around the observation deck.
+While it’s not exactly a friendly story, the characters are pretty cute.
+You will see them positioned on top of the cable cars and around the observation deck.
 Fletcher was too young to know anything about the story.
 He happily posed with the rabbit tipping the raccoons boat over outside the entrance.

-At the top we were met with a fabulous view of Mt.
-Fuji.
+The best Mount Fuji view of the trip greeted us at the top.
 We really enjoyed our time wandering around the observation deck.
 We had our photo taken in front of the view and after Fletcher finally co-operated, it turned out quite well.
 There was a postcard with a small photo on it for free.
-As it was a photo with all three of us, plus a great view behind us, I paid 1000 yen for the full size image.
+As it was a photo with all three of us, plus a great view behind us, I paid 1000 yen for the full-size image.
 Fletcher and I rang the Bell of Tenjo, which is said to grant you a wish when you ring while looking at Mt.
 Fuji.

 All up we spent about an hour at the ropeway and enjoyed every minute of it.
-Our little Mr. was getting tired and cranky so we went and waited for the next cable car back down.
-As we were first in line, we stood at the end of the car at the window and watched the lake come into view as we descended down the mountain.
+Fletcher was getting tired and cranky so we waited for the next cable car down.
+Being first in line meant we could stand at the window of the cable car.
+It was such a beautiful view as we descended down the mountain.

 Driving around Mount Fuji

-After about another half an hour of driving we arrived at a parking lot for Shiraito Falls and paid a 500 yen parking fee.
+After about another half an hour of driving, we arrived at a parking lot for Shiraito Falls and paid a 500 yen parking fee.
 We walked over the road to a 7-11 to buy sandwiches, onigiri (rice balls) and fried chicken.
-We took our lunch over the road and sat on a stone bench on an open grassy square.
+We ate lunch back over near the falls.
 After eating we walked along viewing the flowing water and a waterfall that was up the top.
-We looked at the shops as we passed by, we would stop to look in them on our way back.
+We passed by the shops that we would stop to look in on our way back.
 There was a long set of steps leading down to the falls and Fletcher insisted on getting down them all by himself.

-The falls are listed amongst Japan’s top waterfalls and viewing them it was clear why.
-The falls are fed from the spring waters of Mt.
-Fuji and they are very stunning, surrounded by lush foliage.
+The falls are listed amongst Japan’s top waterfalls and viewing them, it was clear why.
+They are fed from the spring waters of Mt.
+Fuji and are absolutely stunning, surrounded by lush foliage.

 After viewing the falls we walked back up the steep steps and browsed in the stores.
 We bought some souvenirs, a bottle of Mt.
 Fuji water and blueberry cheesecake Kit Kats.
-As it was such a nice warm day and we had some extra time, we decided to sit and have some ice-cream.
+As it was such a nice warm day, we decided to sit and have some ice-cream.
 I wanted to try a unique flavour so opted for a cone with wasabi soft serve.
 Tim opted for a vanilla ice-cream with wafers and chocolate sauce.
 Surprisingly Fletcher chose to share mine.
 Tim tasted the wasabi ice-cream and thought it was too strange but I actually thought it was ok.
 It was like vanilla ice-cream with a kick, I actually found it refreshing.

 I had packed some warmer layers for this part of the trip as I had read the area could get quite cold.
-We were happy the day and night before had been cooler as it meant Mt.
-Fuji had a snow capped top.
-This day had turned out to be really warm and the snow on top of Mt.
-Fuji had melted as the day went by.
-We actually caught a slight glimpse of it again from the shinkansen and the snow was completely gone.
+It had been cooler the day and night before which meant we saw snow on Mount Fuji.
+This day had turned out to be really warm and the snow melted as the day went by.
+When on the Shinkansen, we saw Mount Fuji and the snow had completely gone.